 Does your company need a Data Protection Officer?

-Contrary to popular beliefs, the General Data Protection Regulation (GDPR) does NOT call for the mandatory appointment of a DPO!
+Contrary to popular belief, the General Data Protection Regulation (GDPR) does NOT call for the mandatory appointment of a DPO!

 First of all, you will need to figure out if the GDPR even applies to your business.
 We recommend you read “Who does the EU GDPR apply to?“